 1/2 oz citronella essential oil

 ¾ teaspoon dried lemon balm

 Fill a large saucepan with about 2 inches of water and place it on the stove to heat.
-Place soy wax flakes in a metal candle, pouring pitcher and set inside the large sauce pan.
-Whisk often and heat until melted using the double broiler method.
+Place 0.875 pounds (14oz) of soy wax flakes in a metal candle pouring pitcher and set inside the large saucepan.
+Whisk often and heat until melted using the double boiler method.
 Remove from heat immediately to avoid wax becoming too hot.

-I love you to use essential oils to fragrance our home.
+I love to use essential oils to fragrance our home.
 Don’t miss my Apple Blossom Soy Candle Jars or Pressed Flower Mason Jar Candles.
-Learn how to use essential oils to fragrance your home with more than 25 recipes and projects in my newest book Aromatherapy: A Practical Guide for Home and Family.
-Find many of my favorite essential oils in this versatile Starter Kit that I began with.
+Learn how to use essential oils to fragrance your home with more than 25 recipes and projects in my book titled Aromatherapy: A Practical Guide for Home and Family.